Chapter in this post:

 The displays and monitors mentioned below with USB Type C as a connection for video and audio content have their own advantages and disadvantages.
 For example, some bring built-in speakers.
 Others are particularly recommended for the home office, but not so great for gaming or movie playback / streaming due to "backlight bleeding".
 In the individual paragraphs I will list information from ratings and customer reviews, but advise you to study the technical data and reviews yourself before buying.
 The following list is intended to provide an overview of what the market is currently offering.

-This Asus display offers a resolution of 27 x 3840 pixels at 2160 inches.
-A special feature is the support of HDR10, which should be particularly interesting for users of iPhones from model 12, because with the monitor you can finally reproduce the quality of the recordings on an appropriate display.
+This Asus The 27-inch display offers a resolution of 3840 x 2160 pixels.
+A special feature is the support of HDR10, which should be of particular interest to users of iPhones from model 12, because with the monitor you can finally reproduce the quality of the recordings on an appropriate display.
 You can find the Asus monitor via this link on amazon.

-This LG monitor with 68,58 cm screen diagonal (27 inch display) has various great specs: 4K resolution (3.840 x 2.160 pixels), 10-bit color depth, game modes for gaming, connections from USB Type C to DisplayPort to HDMI and the ability to rotate the screen 90 ° to portrait mode.
+This LG monitor with a screen diagonal of 68,58 cm (27 inch display) comes with various great specs: 4K resolution (3.840 x 2.160 pixels), 10-bit color depth, game modes for gaming, connections from USB type C to DisplayPort HDMI and the ability to rotate the screen 90° into portrait mode.
 Whether photo editing, writing code or writing texts; the rotation feature is versatile.
-The customer ratings are mixed; a total of 68% rate it with 5-star or 4-star reviews.
-You can have your own picture through Amazon . make
+Customer reviews are mixed; however, a total of 68% gave 5-star or 4-star reviews.
+You can get your own picture through Amazon . make

 Apple even uses LG panels for their MacBooks, which is not least due to the fact that LG delivers good quality here.
 I already have details about the ultra-fine monitors in an older post summarized.
 However, this one is not an Ultrafine, but it is also significantly cheaper.
 In addition to the USB-C connection, the monitor has a screen diagonal of 27 inches and a resolution of 3840 x 2160 Pixels with.
 Make sure that you take the 2020 model.
 You can find offers with Prime Shipping on this product page.